databoy5000/project-3-server/README.md

   }
 ```

-At last, to configure the errorHandler function (inside `errorHandler.js`), we have to identify each error with their respective name to return the status and custom error response object:
+Finally, to configure the `errorHandler()` function (inside `errorHandler.js`), we have to identify each error with their respective class name to return the status and custom error response object:

 ```js
   if (err.name === 'NotValid') {